krolyxon/rmptui/README.md

 - `D` to get dmenu prompt
 - `j` OR `Down` to scroll down
 - `k` OR `Up` to scroll up
+- `J` to swap highlighted song with next one
+- `K` to swap highlighted song with previous one
 - `l` OR `Right` add song to playlist or go inside the directory
 - `h` OR `Left` to go back to previous directory
 - `Tab` to cycle through tabs